Irving Resnick: Criminal career

 Resnick became involved with gambling operations during the 1940s.
 He later admitted that he had a gambling conviction during that decade, the conviction taking place before he moved to Las Vegas, Nevada, in 1949.

 Resnick has been credited with helping to organize gambling in Las Vegas.
 He was a central figure at many of the city's hotels' operations, most notably at the Dunes hotel, where he started the city's first game of baccarat.
-Resnick was also involved with the Caesar's Palace hotel for some time, befriending, among others, legendary boxer Joe Louis and bringing legendary basketball player Wilt Chamberlain there.
+Resnick was also involved with the Caesars Palace hotel for some time, befriending, among others, legendary boxer Joe Louis and bringing legendary basketball player Wilt Chamberlain there.
 Resnick also worked at the Tropicana, El Rancho, Thunderbird and Maxim hotels.

 A 1968 report from the F.B.I.'s Philadelphia office reported suspicions that Resnick was also friends with legendary mob figures such as Meyer Lansky and Vincent Alo.

-In 1974, Resnick was convicted for tax evasion, in connection with an alleged skimming of $300,000 which the U.S. government said Resnick took from the Caesar's Palace hotel's casino without paying taxes.
+In 1974, Resnick was convicted for tax evasion, in connection with an alleged skimming of $300,000 which the U.S. government said Resnick took from the Caesars Palace hotel's casino without paying taxes.
 The conviction was later overturned.
 That same year (1974), Resnick survived an attempt on his life, when eight sticks of dynamite were found under his car.
-In 1976, he survived a second attack on his life, when he was shot while leaving the Caesar's Palace.
+In 1976, he survived a second attack on his life, when he was shot while leaving the Caesars Palace.

 Resnick was also suspected of being an associate of the Patriarca crime family of New England.